ivandfx/DFXWinTweaks/README.md

 **If Microsoft Defender or SmartScreen flags the script as malware or virus, ignore it and try to run it again.
 Probably this has something to do with a command that disables Microsoft Defender, that's why disabling Microsoft Defender requires to reboot to Windows Safe Mode.**

-If you want the latest and buggiest features, check [DFX Tweaker Beta Channel](https://ivandfx.github.io/DFXTweaker/beta/index.html)
+If you want the latest and buggiest features, download [DFX Tweaker Canary](https://ivandfx.github.io/DFXTweaker/downloads)

 ## 🐇 Online features
 DFX Tweaker does not require an internet connection, however, some features like updating the script or posting an issue on GitHub can use your browser.

 ## 💻 System Requirements
 Supported: Windows 7, Windows 8.x, Windows 10 & Windows 11 (32/64bit)
-DFX Tweaker will remove support for Windows 8.x and Windows 7 in a future release in late 2023.

 ## 💱 About modified versions
 You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.